omnis-ci/omnis-ci.github.io/_guides/sharing-omnis-libraries-on-github.md

 ---
 title: Sharing Omnis libraries on GitHub
+summary: The complete process to share an Omnis library on GitHub
+rank: 1
+author: aclay
+date: 2017-10-27
 ---
-# Sharing Omnis libraries on GitHub
 [GitHub.com](https://github.com) is the premier tool for sharing source code.
 Using the JSON export tool in [Omnis Studio 8.1](http://www.omnis.net/products/studio/index.jsp), Omnis developers can easily share their code on GitHub for other developers to discover, use, and improve.

 This guide will walk you through the complete process to share an Omnis library on GitHub.